RoyalGucci/rooms-client/README.md

 # rooms-client

+## Real-Time Chat and Activities Application Client for the Rooms Platform

 This is the client component of Rooms platform built using Java, LibGDX for the UI, and Spring Boot for the WebSocket client.
 The client connects to the server to enable real-time communication between users.
 For the server component see